Vladimir Kuts: Biography

 Kuts improved the 5000 m world record in 1957 to 13:35.0 minutes, a time which would remain unbeaten until 1965, when it was bettered by Australia's Ron Clarke.
 Although he was only beaten on a couple of occasions, Kuts retired at the age of 32 in 1959.
 He had often suffered from pains in his stomach and legs, which he once froze while serving in the Navy.
 These problems severely hindered his training in 1957–1959 and followed him for the rest of his life.

 After retiring from competitions Kuts worked as an athletics coach.
 He suffered a stroke after a traffic accident in 1972, and hence was not allowed to accompany his several trainees at the 1972 Olympics.
 He died in 1975, in an apparent suicide from mixing sleeping pills and alcohol.
 Near the end of his life he weighed about 120 kg, approximately 50 kg heavier than usual.

 Kuts was married twice, first to Raisa Andreyevna Kuts and then to Raisa Timofeyevna Kuts.
 He met his first wife in 1953, when she was taking his interviews as a journalist.
 She later taught him Russian grammar, as Kuts completed only six years of school before the start of World War II, and often mixed up Russian and Ukrainian languages.
 They had a son Yuri, who became a scientist.
 After a second divorce in 1973, Kuts didn't remarry.

 Legacy

-In 1985 in the city of Trostianets was erected a monument in his name near the Kuts Stadium.
+In 1985, in the city of Trostianets, a monument was erected in his name near the Kuts Stadium.